 The modules must be compatible with the selected Python environment.
-For more information, see the available Python environments.
+For more information, see The available Python environments in the Creating Custom Authentication and Authorization Plugins.

 The MANIFEST file

 The MANIFEST file is a YAML file and should conform to version 1.2 of the YAML specification.
 It must contain the following information about the plugin: